Jean-Paul Rodrigue (2017), New York:

 media elements such as maps, figures

-and PowerPoint presentations.Like the previous two editions, the
+and PowerPoint presentations.Like the previous three editions, the

 geography, one conceptual and the other methodological.
 The conceptual